mikebranstein/nativescript-workshop-instructions/src/chapters/chapter8.md

 ![image](images/chapter8/styling-4.PNG)

 Add a band of color across the top of each tile, and place the tile title inside of the band.
-To do this, I wrapped the title with anoter stack layout, added the `title` class to the stack layout, and set the background color of the stack layout.
+To do this, I wrapped the title with another stack layout, added the `title` class to the stack layout, and set the background color of the stack layout.

 ```xml
 <GridLayout rows="*,*,*,*" columns="*,*" width="300" height="600">